BroadbandForum/data-model-template/docs/index.typ

     base type.
     ],
     [enumeration

     ],
-    [The derived data type can modify existing enumeration values in the following ways: \
+    [The derived data type can modify existing enumeration values in the following ways:

-    \- By "promoting" access from readOnly to readWrite or writeOnceReadOnly. \
+    - By "promoting" access from read\-only to read\-write or
+      write\-once\-read\-only.
-    \- By "promoting" status to a "higher" value, as described for pathRef. \
+    - By "promoting" status to a "higher" value, as described for pathRef.
-    \- By "promoting" optional from False to True. \
+    - By "promoting" optional from False to True.
-    \- By adding a code, if none was previously specified. \
+    - By adding a code, if none was previously specified.
-    \- By using the action attribute to prefix, extend or replace the description (see below and
+    - By using the action attribute to prefix, extend or replace the description (see below and
-    #link(<sec:description-modifications>)[A.2.12.6]). \
+      #link(<sec:description-modifications>)[A.2.12.6]).
     The derived data type can add new enumeration values.

     ],
     [enumerationRef
     ],